chrysocode/test-as-you-think/README.md

 ### Standard streams, standard output & standard error as a result

 These features are specially thought to be used in coding dojos by Software Craftsmen.
 Indeed most of coding dojos simplify the user interface rendering by printing outputs in the console, mainly thanks to `System.out`, and eventually to `System.err`.
 Thus *TestAsYouThink* can capture the standard streams for you during the test execution.
+Examples of coding dojo: [Minesweeper](https://codingdojo.org/kata/Minesweeper/), [Reversi](https://codingdojo.org/kata/Reversi/), [Diamond](https://github.com/emilybache/DiamondKata) and [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

-Now feel free to make your assertions on the standard output streams easily.
+Now feel free to make your assertions on the standard output and/or error streams easily.
 ```java
 givenSutClass(SystemUnderTest.class)
 .when(sut -> {